Arizona Cardinals vs. Seattle Seahawks NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Cardinals stats and trends

-- In Arizona's 16 games this year, it has 10 wins against the spread.
+- Arizona has played 16 games, with 10 wins against the spread.

-- The Cardinals have been favored by 6.5 points or more five times this season and are 3-2 ATS in those matchups.

-- Arizona's games this year have eclipsed the over/under in 43.8% of its opportunities (seven times in 16 games with a set point total).
+- Arizona's games this year have gone over the total in seven out of 16 opportunities (43.8%).

-- When Arizona amasses more than 383.8 yards, the team is 7-3 against the spread and 8-2 overall.
+- Arizona is 7-3 against the spread and 8-2 overall when the team picks up more than 383.8 yards.

 - The Cardinals have turned the ball over 14 times this season, three fewer than the Seahawks have forced (17).